 First I diced one onion and minced two cloves of garlic.
 You can use a white or yellow onion here, whichever you have or prefer.
 I wanted these to be chopped and ready to go when I needed to add them to the pot.
 The next step of browning the noodles can go quickly, so you need to be prepared in order to prevent burning the noodles.

 Add two tablespoons of vegetable oil to a large soup pot.
 Break 1/2 lb.
-(8 oz.) of vermicelli noodles into one to two inch sections.
+(8 oz.) of vermicelli noodles into one to two-inch sections.
 Add them to the pot and cook while stirring over medium-low heat for a few minutes, or until the noodles are golden brown like this.
-Aim for about half of the noodles being browned because they may brown slightly more in the next step.
+Aim for about half of the noodles to be browned because they may brown slightly more in the next step.

 Once the noodles look brown and a little blistered, add the pre-chopped onions, garlic, and cumin.
 Continue to cook while stirring for a few minutes more while the onions soften (the cumin will also toast a little in the process).
 The moisture released from the onions should slow down the browning of the noodles and keep them from going too far.